 2. From the pop-up menu, click on Troubleshoot sound problems.

-3. As soon as you click on that, a new window will appear saying Troubleshooter is detecting issues.
+3. When you click on that, a new window will appear saying Troubleshooter is detecting issues.
 Wait for the troubleshooter to list the issues and follow the on-screen instructions.
 You might need to restart your PC for the changes to take effect.Troubleshooter is detecting issues.

 6. Reinstall Audio Drivers

-Most PCs and laptops nowadays come with a Realtek High Definition Audio driver.
-However, it is still recommended that you first take a look at the motherboard.
+Nowadays, most PCs and laptops come with a Realtek High Definition Audio driver.
+However, it is still recommended that you first examine the motherboard.

 1. Click on the Windows key, and search for Device Manager, and press Enter.

-2. At the top, you will find Audio inputs and outputs.
+2. You will findย Audio inputs and outputs at the top.
 Expand that by clicking the arrow next to it.Audio inputs and outputs

 3. Next, double-click on Speakers and switch to the Driver tab.